February 10, 2020

 By Kathryn Montana Perkinson

 In Wind River Country, we are the proud home to one of the most stunning sections of the Continental Divide Trail (CDT).
 Over 3,100 miles long, the CDT runs south to north from Mexico to Canada.
-In the US, it travels through New Mexico, Colorado, Wyoming, Idaho, and Montana.
+In the United States, it travels through New Mexico, Colorado, Wyoming, Idaho and Montana.
 Regarded as one of the most scenic trails in the world, the CDT is the most remote thru-hike in the United States.
 Around 150 hikers complete the journey from end to end annually.
 But the Continental Divide is wonderful because it’s not only accessible to the burly thru hiker.
 Everyone can enjoy its magic!
 Discover the three ways you can enjoy this national treasure year round.

 For over 100 miles, the Continental Divide Trail runs through the Wind River Range.
 Hikers hustling from Mexico to Canada (or vice versa) often complete the Winds portion in a speedy five-day period.
 This section begins near Atlantic City and stretches to Union Pass near Dubois.
 However, you can certainly enjoy a shorter and slower trip, starting with a step back in time, and ending with the best burger in miles and miles.

 Some safety tips to keep in mind: Navigation can be challenging.
 In recent years, the Forest Service has been adding signage to make navigating easier in high-traffic areas.
 But in general, the CDT is not a consistent, defined trail.
 Be sure to have your topographic map skills honed before heading into the wilderness.
 The travel can also be challenging through thick brush and over boulder fields.
-The views are worth it if your skills are up to the task!
+The views are worth it if your skills are up to the task.
 Additionally, make sure that you understand how to manage your food appropriately and use bear spray.
 There are both black and grizzly bears in the Winds.

 Eager to explore the Continental Divide in the winter?
 Backpacking not really your thing?
 Good news!
 The CDT is also one of the premier snowmobiling locations in the world.
 You can enjoy the serenity of “North America’s Backbone” as you play on snow machines in deep powder.

 Togwotee Pass climbs up between Dubois and Moran Junction, Wyoming.
 On the pass, the Continental Divide Snowmobile Trail offers more than 600 miles of groomed trail as well as thousands of acres of off trail powder.
-There are several guide and rental operations in Dubois and on the pass to set you up for a day or week of fun!
+There are several guide and rental operations in Dubois and on the Pass to set you up for a day or week of fun.

 The CDST offers unreal views of the Teton, Wind River and Absaroka mountains.
 You’ll enjoy the views from above 9,000 feet in elevation, where the skies are clear and the powder is deep.
 If you do venture out without a guide, be sure to stay vigilant about navigation and managing avalanche risk.